q-inho/QuditsTeam-1/README.md

 We propose to add to QiSkit the capacity to handle qudits following two approaches:

 1. In the Schrödinger picture; remapping d-dimension qudits to ⌈log₂(d)⌉ qubits, and find the decomposition of qudits gates into qubit gates.
 The result is the python package qiskit_qudits.
 2. In the Heisenberg picture; using generalized Pauli matrices to write a simulator handling directly gates acting on qudits.
-The results are in the stabilizer_simulator folder.
+The results is the stabilizer_simulator.

 ## Team members